 They may be quite specific to the individual TopologicalEntity e.g. opportunity cost.
-Relates to layer capacity
+Relates to layer capacity costCharcteristicList: The list of costs (CostCharacteristic) where each cost relates to some aspect of the Link

 There may be many perspectives from which cost may be considered for a particular TopologicalEntity and hence many specifc costs and potentially cost algorithms.